How To Teach High School History with Literature Easily

 It uses wonderful living literature.

 Twenty-four books are included in the curriculum – many of them you may already know as solid living literature, some you may not know yet.
-Uncle Tom’s Cabin, The Jungle, The Hiding Place, Victory in the Pacific, and The Kite Runner name just a few of the amazing titles.
+Uncle Tom’s Cabin, The Jungle, The Hiding Place, Victory in the Pacific, and The Kite Runner are just a few of the amazing titles.

 The teaching guide ties everything together.